code-mc/loadtoast/README.md

 lt.error();
 ```

-If you are using translucent actionbar in a full screen activity it will appear over the actionbar, fortunately there is a method to change the y translation:
+To properly position the toast use the following method to adjust the Y offset:

 ```java
 lt.setTranslationY(100); // y offset in pixels